From the Desks of our Academic Deans

 - Outstanding Undergraduate and Graduate Programs

-Our rigorous liberal arts undergraduate foundation prepares students for the ever-changing local, regional and global workplace.
+Our rigorous liberal arts undergraduate foundation prepares students for the ever-changing local, regional, and global workplace.
 Our goal is to offer high quality, innovative business programs that inspire and engage our students while providing a distinctive, long-lasting foundation for life-long learning.

 Undergraduate programs include:

-- Accounting
+- Management

 - Marketing